 Ettitude Bamboo Sheet Set

 The Ettitude Bamboo Sheet Set is one of the only 100% lyocell bamboo produced available on the market.
 Since the chemicals used during production are done in a closed-loop process, the overall environmental impact for production is low.
-They combine all the great benefits of bamboo bedding; extremely soft with a smooth texture, breathability and thermoregulation, and eco-friendly production.
+They combine all the great benefits of bamboo bedding: incredibly soft with a smooth texture, breathability and thermoregulation, and eco-friendly production.

 Final Thoughts

 It’s up to you which type of linens you prefer to sleep in.
-I always prefer a nice balance between comfort and price without having to compromise for the environment, so for that, I stay away from cotton sheets.
+I always like a nice balance between comfort and price without compromising the environment, so generally, I stay away from cotton sheets.

-Always look at the label to find out if you are buying “bamboo rayon/viscose”, “bamboo linen” or “bamboo lyocell”.
-In the US, manufacturers are required by law to specify the production of the fabric on the label, however, this may not be the same for fabrics produced overseas.
+Always look at the label to find out if you are buying “bamboo rayon/viscose,” “bamboo linen,” or “bamboo lyocell.”
+In the US, manufacturers are required by law to specify the production of the fabric on the label.
+However, this may be different for materials produced overseas.

-If you are looking for the most eco-friendly option, bamboo sheets made from Lyocell/Tencel or bamboo linen will be your best bet.
-They offer all of the positive benefits of bamboo fabric; softness, durability, breathability, moisture absorption, and antibacterial qualities without the high environmental impact that cotton sheets have.
+Bamboo sheets made from Lyocell/Tencel or bamboo linen will be your best bet if you are looking for the most eco-friendly option.
+They offer all of the positive benefits of bamboo fabric: softness, durability, breathability, moisture absorption, and antibacterial qualities without the high environmental impact of cotton sheets.

 More commonly available are bamboo from rayon/viscose.
-Although they involve a harsh chemical process during production, the environmental impact of bamboo as a plant and material is much lower than that of a traditional cotton plant or the manufacturing of polyester.
+These can, however, involve a harsh chemical process during production, and the environmental impact of bamboo as a plant and material is much lower than that of a traditional cotton plant or the manufacturing of polyester.
+To learn more about the production process, visit our How are bamboo sheets made article.

 If you still want to stick with cotton as your fabric but want something more eco-friendly, look for cotton sheets produced with organic cotton.